CollinRobison/CypressTest/readme.md

 1. fix any issues found.

 ## Need to do:
-- Finish hover tests
+- add some tests in mobile view
-- get page objects created and some tags and commands
+- get some tags
 - Work on cypress config
 - add custom cypress commands
-- add eslint
 - make more custom tests
 - add chance library